-Current liabilities, which comprise solely accounts payable and accrued liabilities, decreased from \$1.5 million as at December 31, 2013 to \$0.6 million as at June 30, 2014.
-The balance at December 31, 2013 included amounts payable for engineering and metallurgical work conducted for Gibellini, which was repaid during the six months ended June 30, 2014.
-During this period, such activity had slowed, resulting in a lower accounts payable balance as at June 30, 2014.
+Current liabilities, which comprise solely accounts payable and accrued liabilities, increased from \$1.5 million as at December 31, 2013 to \$1.7 million as at September 30, 2014.
+The balance at September 30, 2014 includes amounts payable for engineering and metallurgical work conducted for Gibellini, and accruals for production and delivery milestones for CellCube units.